goofmint/airlane/README.md

 # Airlane

-Airlane is the fast development environments with express.
+Airlane is the fast and confortable development environments with Node.js and Express.
 From micro service to more big services.

 ## Features